 The young people in your family can also help you keep up with our rapidly changing world.
 Sunday night, I had no idea who half the people on the Grammy awards were.
 My dog didn’t have a clue either.

-“I don’t know what I’d do without my kids,” said my hostess as we chatted about childlessness.
+“I don’t know what I’d do without my kids,” said my senior center hostess as we chatted about childlessness.
 We agreed that most of her generation automatically had children, if they could.
 If they couldn’t, they adopted.
-But there doesn’t mean there aren’t any childless seniors.
+But that doesn’t mean there aren’t any childless seniors.
 Recent statistics show that 20 percent of women reach menopause without having babies.
 In 1970, it was 10 percent, so there are plenty of childless seniors.
 Childless or not, I think childlessness is of interest to seniors as much as anyone else.
 After all, if you never had children, you can be 100 years old, and you’re still childless.
 Plus, even if they had kids, a lot of their children and grandchildren are choosing not to become parents.
 Not interested?
 Balderdash.